influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/guides/grouping-data.md

 ![Group by CPU and time](/img/flux/grouping-by-cpu-time.png)

-Again, grouping by `cpu` and `_time` doesn't represent a real world use case, but it's a good illustration how grouping works.
+Again, grouping by `cpu` and `_time` doesn't represent a real world use case, but it's a good illustration of how grouping works.

 ## In conclusion
 Grouping is a powerful way to shape your data into your desired output format.